-Freshwater dorado (Salminus brasilensis and S. hilarii) are a distinct migratory gamefish not to be confused with the saltwater dolphin fish or mahi mahi (which is also called dorado or 'el dorado' in Spanish-speaking countries).
+Freshwater dorado (Salminus brasilensis) are a migratory freshwater gamefish not to be confused with the saltwater dolphin fish or mahi mahi (which is also called dorado or 'el dorado' in Spanish-speaking countries).
 Physically, the freshwater dorado is best described as a golden salmon-like body with the jaws of a pit bull terrier.
 Although recently renamed, ichthyologists had appropriately given the southern species of dorado the Latin name, Salminus maxillosus.
 Salminus, meaning salmon-like, and maxillosus referring to the fish's immensely-powerful jaws.
-Dorado are hard-hitting, incredibly-strong, acrobatic fighters that attain weights in excess of 30-pounds.
+Dorado are hard-hitting, incredibly-strong, acrobatic fighters that attain weights in excess of 50-pounds.
 They are, in short, South America's hyped-up version of a 'tropical trout.'
 Dorado are commonly found throughout a massive watershed between southern Brazil/Bolivia and Northern Argentina.
 Although not really an Amazon species, they can be found in a few southerly Amazon bordering locales, thus making them worth mentioning here.

 Conventional gear for big dorado is virtually the same as that described in the trophy peacock bass section, although a wire leader is essential.
 Dorado are usually not surface oriented fish, so medium jerk baits, Rattle Trap-type lures, spoons and jigs are most productive.
 Dorado are fished with an 8-9-weight fly rod and either a 200-grain, 24-foot sink tip line or a full floating line depending upon water conditions.
 A heavy steel leader is a must, as these fish will chew through mono like it is cotton candy!
 Dorado take a variety of streamers, sliders and even Atlantic salmon-style Bombers during ideal conditions (all on 4/0 heavy, long shank hooks).
 Northern Argentina, Paraguay, Southern Brazil and Bolivia have the strongest populations of dorado.

-The bocón or yatorana (Holobrycon pesu) is a close relative of the dorado.
+The bocón or yatorana (Holobrycon pesu) is a relative of the dorado.
 They are a migratory, fast water fish found throughout the Amazon basin.
-Bocón live and behave similarly to dorado, but do not reach the latter's size, so they can be fished on slightly lighter tackle.
+Bocón behave similarly to dorado when hooked, but do not reach the latter's size, so they can be fished on lighter tackle.

 Characins - Characidae